LSDcircuits/PICO_LSD/README.md

 2. SSD1306_LSD

-his file contains libraries used to drive LCD screens which use the SSD1306 driver for graphics, its used to present characters and can be useful to monior readings from a device, (working on a UI lib next).
+his file contains libraries used to drive LCD screens which use the SSD1306 driver for graphics, its used to present characters and can be useful to monior readings from a device.

+works for:
+- printing chars
+- printing numbers

 3. lsm6s3_lsd c

 this file contains the logic used to get raw data from this IMU. working on:

-- hsing struct to create scaling, raw, updatd data in struct.
+- using structures for data.
 - making a library
 - getting different power modes and sensitivity
-- applying kallman filter & quaternions as additional fucntions
+- applying quaternions & other rotation methods
+- making expandable for other usage